md-julhas/JM-Dashboard/README.md

 # JM Dashboard

 ## Overview
-JM Dashboard is a comprehensive React-based dashboard template designed for e-commerce and business analytics.
+**JM Dashboard** is a comprehensive React-based dashboard template designed for e-commerce and business analytics.
 It includes a wide variety of sections and features tailored for managing e-commerce platforms, viewing analytics, customer interactions, task management, and user profiles.
 Built with Vite and Tailwind CSS, this dashboard provides a fast, responsive, and customizable interface for managing and analyzing business data.

 ### Live Demo
-You can view the live demo of the JM Dashboard [here](https://md-julhas.github.io/jm-dashboard/#/ecommerce).
+You can view the live demo of the JM Dashboard template [Click Here](https://jmdashboard.vercel.app/).

 ## Features